-Shutters are an old-style window treatment that are fitted within the window frame and have hinges that allow them to swing open or closed.
+Shutters are a type of old-style window treatment that are fitted within the window frame with hinges that allow them to swing open and closed.
 They also have small louvers that can be open and shut with a lever to filter the light.
-You'll find shutters in a wide range of colors, although white and natural wood tones are the most popular.
+Although not commonly used in the bedroom, do look wonderful in a coastal, cottage, country, or rustic room.

 07 of 09

 - Best for: Decorative treatments in casual styles

 Valances are decorative top treatments used with drapes, curtains, shades, or blinds to conceal the mounting hardware and also add a touch of color or extra pizzazz.
 Valances are swaths of fabric draped around the top of a window frame.
 There are many styles, including pleated, arched, gathered or flat, straight or shaped, and they can be mounted on dust boards, poles, or rods.

 Valances can create a dramatic effect in both casual and formal rooms, such as primary bedrooms, parlors, kitchens, or dining rooms.
 Valances are not typically moved often, so even sheer options can be durable over time.
 They also tend to be cheaper in cost than curtains or blinds because they do not require much material.

 - Best for: Decorative treatments in formal styles

 Swags and cascades are a form of valance, and these popular top treatments are layered over another window treatment to provide privacy and block light.
 Both varieties offer a touch of dramatic elegance to a room.